Sahafkop9696/React_Angular_Transpiler_Sahaf/README.md

 ## Project Structure (The Plan for V2)

 Right now, this is a single script for the demo.
 But for a production app, I’d refactor this using a **Feature-Based** structure.
-It enables better organized and extensible structure.
+It enables better organization and extensibility.

 ```text
 /transpiler